JuliaPy/SymPy.jl/examples/tutorial.md

 using `Gadfly`.
 (The `PyPlot` call is just `plot_implicit(Eq(ex, 0))`).
-We use the `ImplicitEquations` package which provides a similar means to plot implicit equations within `Gadfly`, though we need to create functions and not use our symbolic expressions.
+We use the `ImplicitEquations` package which provides a similar means to plot implicit equations within `Gadfly`, though we need to create functions and not use our symbolic expressions (which don't play nicely with the underlying `ValidatedNumerics` package):

 ```